Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: The DoDGE Algorithm

 \subsection{Complexity Analysis}

-The computational complexity of our method is linear in the size of network flow in the unit-time window.
-The computational cost of our method results from the entropy computation, fitting the line of best fit to the entropy progression, computing the standard deviation dynamically and checking the detection condition (See Listing \ref{intops}).
+The computational complexity of DoDGE is linear in the size of network flow in the unit-time window.
+The computational cost of DoDGE results from the entropy computations, fitting the lines of best fit to the entropy progressions, computing the standard deviation dynamically and checking the detection conditions.
 Let $N$ be size of network flow in the unit-time window.
-The entropy computation is $O(N)$ (\texttt{tsallis\_ent} function in Listing \ref{intops}).
-Fitting the line of best fit to the entropy progression which has a fixed small number of entropies is $O(1)$ (\texttt{best\_fit\_slope} function in Listing \ref{intops}).
-Computing the standard deviation of the derivatives on-the-fly is $O(1)$ (\texttt{dynamic\_var} function in Listing \ref{intops}) .
-Checking the detection condition is $O(1)$ (\texttt{check} function in Listing \ref{intops}).
-Finally, computing the frequencies of the IP addresses via a Hashmap is $O(N)$.
+The two (source and destination) entropy computations are $O(N)$.
+Fitting the two lines of best fit to the entropy progression which has a fixed small number of entropies is $O(1)$.
+Computing the standard deviation of the destination derivatives on-the-fly is $O(1)$.
+Checking the detection conditions is $O(1)$.
+Finally, computing the frequencies of IP addresses via a map is $O(N)$.
 Therefore, the total computational complexity is $O(N)$.
-We note that sampling will reduce this linear complexity with a constant.
+Sampling will reduce this linear complexity with a constant.
 In our case, it is about 20 which is the multiplicative reciprocal of 5\% sampling ratio.

 Memory complexity is also linear in the size of network flow in the unit-time window.
-Same as above, let $N$ be the size of network flow in the unit-time window.
-The memory for the unit-time window is $O(N)$.
-The memory for the temporary variables needed for the method is $O(1)$.
+The memory for the unit-time window is $O(N)$, while the memory for a map is \emph{at most} $O(N)$.
+The memory needed for the temporary variables is $O(1)$.
 Therefore, the total memory complexity is $O(N)$.